DFHack/dfhack/docs/Quickstart.rst

 Here are some common tasks people use DFHack tools to accomplish:

 - Automatically chop trees when log stocks are low
-- Record fortress layouts in blueprint files and later play them back in different forts
+- Record blueprint files that allow copy and paste of fort designs
 - Import and export lists of manager orders
 - Clean contaminants from map squares that dwarves can't reach
 - Automatically butcher excess livestock so you don't become overrun with